 - Commercial disputes are not just about money.
 They engender significant emotions.
 Settlement is much more likely after emotions have been released.

 - Never underestimate the value of an apology.
 It can often be the trigger for settlement.
 However be a little cautious.
-While in most common law jurisdictions apologies given in without prejudice mediations cannot be used in a subsequent hearing if the mediation fails, laws vary from state to state in Australia and internationally.
+While in most common law jurisdictions apologies given in without prejudice mediations cannot be used in a subsequent hearing if the mediation fails, laws vary internationally.

 - Sympathetic attitudes towards cultural differences can go a long way to taking the heat out of disputes.